Tangier, Virginia

-Tangier is a town in Accomack County, Virginia, United States, on Tangier Island in Chesapeake Bay.
-The population was 727 at the 2010 census.
+Tangier is a town in Accomack County, Virginia, United States, on Tangier Island in the Chesapeake Bay.
+The population was 436 at the 2020 census.
 Since 1850, the island's landmass has been reduced by 67%.
 Under the mid-range sea level rise scenario, much of the remaining landmass is expected to be lost in the next 50 years and the town will likely need to be abandoned.

 The people who came to permanently settle the island arrived in the 1770s, and were farmers.
 In the late 19th century, the islanders began to become more dependent on harvesting crabs and oysters from the Chesapeake Bay.
 As the waterman livelihood became more important and more lucrative, there were often conflicts among the oyster dredgers and oyster tongers in the bay, and between those living in Maryland and those living in Virginia.

-Many people who live on Tangier speak a distinctive dialect of American English.
-Scholars have disputed how much of the dialect is derived from British English lexicon and phonetics.
-Linguist David Shores has argued that, while it may sound like a British variety of English, the dialect is a distinct creation of its own time and place off the eastern shore of Virginia.
+Many people who live on Tangier speak a distinctive dialect of Southern American English.
+Scholars have disputed how much of the dialect is derived from British English lexicon and phonetics, particularly from Cornish.
+Linguist David Shores has argued that there is little evidence for this claim and, while the Tangier dialect is distinctive, it is more likely a mixture of several regional dialects on the Eastern Seaboard.
 The persistence of this dialectal variety is often attributed to the geographic isolation of the population from the mainland.
 Tangier Island is listed on the National Register of Historic Places.

 History

-Prior to the arrival of colonists on Tangier Island, it was a retreat for the Pocomoke Indians for centuries.
-Although not much is known about these people, their existence is evidenced by the thousands of stone arrowheads that have been found all over the island.
-Almost any morning after gale-force winds have been blowing all night, new arrowheads can be found on the beach.
-The discovery of an ancient offshore oyster midden, thousands of years old and containing a huge pile of shells which could only have been deposited by humans, is further evidence that there was a regular population on Tangier, at least in the warm part of the year, long before it had an English name.
-The enormous numbers of arrowheads and spear points found here suggest the island was probably much larger than recorded history can verify and was home to many animal species.

-The first known European explorer of the island was John Smith in 1608.
-He named Tangier and the surrounding islands the "Russel Isles" after the doctor onboard his ship.